ssamadgh/FluentCollapsingHeaderView/README.md

 #### A Collapse Header View like iOS Weather App

-If you wonder how collapse header view is implemented in **weather** and **contacts** detail in iOS, here is the answer. **FluentCollapsingHeaderView** gives you exactly the same behavior you see in those apps.
+If you wonder how collapsing header view is implemented in **weather** and **contacts** detail in iOS, here is the answer. **FluentCollapsingHeaderView** gives you exactly the same behavior you see in those apps.

 ## Installation